Sean Moss-Pultz, CEO

 A worldwide innovator of PC silicon and platform technologies, Chen is board member and advisor at a number of technology companies.
 Chen holds a Bachelor's degree in Engineering from the University of California Berkeley, and is listed as a World Economic Forum Young Global Leader.

-Charles Huang, co-creator of the Guitar Hero
+Charles Huang, Co-creator of Guitar Hero

 As the co-creator of Guitar Hero, the fastest video game to reach $1B in sales, Huang was named among the Top 50 Producers in New Media by the Producers Guild of America New Media Council.
 His current company Indigo 7 advises numerous startups in Silicon Valley.